On two families of Enriques categories over K3 surfaces: Stability on K3 surfaces, moduli spaces, and wall-crossing

 The criterion to decide a wall is developed in \cite{BM14-MMP} for primitive vectors and in \cite{MZ16} for special multiples of primitive vectors.
-Here we only record a part of the criterion for primitive case as all but one explicit examples we will consider here are in this sort.
+Here we only record a part of the criterion for the primitive case as all but one of the explicit examples we will consider here are of this sort.

 Suppose that $v$ is a primitive Mukai vector and $W$ is a wall with respect to $v$.
 Then one defines a rank two hyperbolic lattice $\mathbb{H}_W\subset N(S)$ associated with the wall $W$ to be the set containing all the $w$ with $\Im(Z(w)/Z(v))=0$ for any $\sigma=(\scha,Z)\in W$.